Drowsy Driving is a Problem on Canadian Roads

 - Get a ride home or use a taxi or ride-sharing service after late-night shifts

-- If you find yourself become drowsy while driving, pull over for a break or a nap
+- If you find yourself becoming drowsy while driving, pull over for a break or a nap

-Some of the warning signs of drowsy driving warning signs include:
+Some of the warning signs of drowsy driving include: